 The wiring could be the reason why your garage door light is blinking continuously

 Another reason why your garage door light is blinking could be a result of bad wiring.
-The wires that you’ll want to inspect include the ones running from the sensors to the motor.
-Once you locate these wires, look to see if any of them are disconnected.
-If they are, reconnect the wires, and if they’re worn through, you’ll need to replace them.
+The wires that you’ll want to inspect include those running from the sensors to the motor.
+Once you locate these wires, see if any of them are disconnected.
+If so, reconnect the wires; and if they’re worn through, you’ll need to replace them.

 Many garage door openers will also have a circuit board located on the back of the motor.
 This circuit board usually features a service light that’ll blink when there’s an error with the mechanism.
 This is also a great way to see why your garage door opener is blinking continuously.
 For most older units, use the information below to see what the issue is.